-While there are alternatives to the areas proposed for rezoning, including the do nothing option, the proposed Plan Change is considered the most appropriate option to give effect to Council's duty under the NPS and RPS.
-The areas selected will have minimal adverse effects on the environment given their locational attributes.
+While there are other alternatives to the areas proposed for rezoning and the proposed rule changes, and other approaches to reverse sensitivity, including the do nothing option, the proposed Plan Change is considered the most appropriate option to give effect to Council's duty under the NPS and RPS.
+The areas selected for rezoning will have minimal adverse effects on the environment given their locational attributes.
+The NCB will likely have less impact on those affected by it than the other potential options.